-The fast fashion model is a streamlined system involving rapid design, production, distribution and marketing, which means that retailers are able to pull smaller quantities of greater product variety and allow consumers to get more fashion and product differentiation at a low price.
+The term ‘fast fashion’ refers to cheap garments that are mass-produced and pumped out quickly to consumers in order to maximize the latest trends.
+The fast fashion model is a streamlined system involving rapid design, production, distribution and marketing, allowing retailers to pull smaller quantities of a greater variety of styles sold at a low price point.

+McKinsey has estimated that the fashion industry is responsible for 4 percent of the world’s greenhouse-gas emissions.
 According to the UN Framework Convention on Climate Change, emissions from textile manufacturing alone are projected to skyrocket by 60% by 2030.

 The World Resources Institute suggests that companies need to design, test and invest in business models that reuse clothes and maximise their useful life.
-The UN has launched the Alliance for Sustainable Fashion to address the damages caused by fast fashion.
-It is seeking to ‘halt the environmentally and socially destructive practices of fashion’.
+The UN has launched the Alliance for Sustainable Fashion to address the damages caused by fast fashion, seeking to ‘halt the environmentally and socially destructive practices of fashion’.

-Other retailers like Adidas are experimenting with personalised gear to cut down on returns, increase customer satisfaction and reduce inventory.
+Meanwhile, retailers like Adidas are experimenting with personalised gear to cut down on returns, increase customer satisfaction and reduce inventory.
 Ralph Lauren has announced that it will use 100% sustainably-sourced key materials by 2025.

 Governments have been slow to mitigate the devastating impact of the fast fashion industry.
 Policies that incentivise recycling and encourage better design hope to move us away from ‘throwaway’ culture, but whether it sends a strong enough signal for fast fashion brands to become more sustainable is highly questionable.